 - Episode 2: Ibuki claims she is not good at marathon.
 She forgets this halfway and ends up sixth.
 For more see the analysis.

 - Episode 22: Fellow students comment that Ibuki's grades have climbed to being all-100s in the new semester.
-She hasn't noticeably increased her effort or started going to juku, yet her grades crawl up.
-It might be the subtle effects of increased self-confidence and improved class atmosphere, but either way to Rei, all it'll look like is Ibuki suddenly deciding to perform and, uh, does.
+She hasn't noticeably increased her effort or started going to juku, yet her grades crawl up...
+Rei growls.

 - Dude, Not Funny!: Ibuki bursts out laughing when thinking that Omyomiko is Rei and Agedaman is Agedama.
 It probably is a reaction to the mix of a lot of things starting to make sense, kicking herself for not seeing through the Paper-Thin Disguise, and reconciling memories of four entities into two, but in any case neither Rei nor Agedama were amused.

-- Dynamic Character: Not that she ever had huge problems, but episode 28 shows Ibuki's growth as a character.
-While formerly she's a reactive person, this time she proactively takes the initiative to organize a fan club.
+- Episode 28 has her switching from reactive to proactive, taking the initiative to organize a fan club.
 Also, when Rei declares she'll make an Omyomiko fan club and challenges Ibuki to a popularity contest, instead of trying to "dive under" the confrontation like in episode 7, she non-confrontationally accepts and tells Rei matter-of-factly that an Omyomiko fan club doesn't have much chance.
 Rei doesn't believe her.
 Guess who was right.

-- After episode 38 did not go so well for Ibuki, the next time she got worried about Rei she changed her tactics, even diverting Agedama to talk to Rei alone.
+- After her attempts to care for Rei were rejected in episode 38, the next time Ibuki got worried about Rei she changed her tactics, even diverting Agedama to talk to Rei alone.
 She also let Rei put on her show of superiority and showed genuine appreciation for what Rei was doing.
 Rei seemed genuinely happy and they had their most civilized conversation yet.
-If, if only, her granddad hadn't relented on his punishment, it might be the start to Rei's advance towards normalcy.

 - I Just Want to Be Normal: Ibuki in her early episodes really does not want to stand out, both because she scared off a friend for good when she was young and to avoid unnecessarily provoking Rei's wrath.
 At the end of episode 5, she quietly drops this policy.

 - Impractically Fancy Outfit: Ibuki's everyday wear (listed below) is a downplayed version of this - she seems comfortable and moves well in it.
-But considering its most formal use is for primary school and she keeps most of it on even at home, it is quite elegantnote .
-She takes the considerable hassle to put on the full ensemble even when she's late for school.
+But considering its most formal use is for primary school and she keeps most of it on even at home, it is quite elegant note .
+She puts on everything even when she's late for school:

 - It starts with the pink dress shirt with white collar and miniskirt, by themselves a step up in formality from what her classmates are wearing◊.

-- Since shes ~10, even a clip-on tie would be quite elegant, but she wears a real tie with fabric running into her collar◊ complete with narrow end◊.
+- For a 10-year-old going to primary school, even a clip-on tie would be fancy.
+Ibuki wears a real tie with fabric running into her collar◊ complete with narrow end◊.
 And the things on her collar are ... collar clips?
-These don't come off, even in her room.
+Extra points for not taking any of this off, even in her room.

 - The only options are the red shoes and cardigan, the latter coming off only in the hottest weather (its last appearance was in July of the in-universe year) or indoors (and not always).